Multiplicity distributions in QCD jets and jet topics: Summary and outlook

 Describing the inclusive multiplicity distributions requires additional theoretical input, such as the fraction of jets initiated by each parton type and mean multiplicities.
 This extra dependence may introduce uncertainties when evaluating the validity of KNO scaling.
 To address this and as a consistency check, we utilize jet substructure techniques to distinguish quark and gluon jets.
 Specifically, we apply the topic modeling method~\cite{Metodiev:2018ftz, Komiske:2018vkc} to two jet samples provided by ATLAS~\cite{ATLAS:2019rqw} to extract multiplicity distributions for jet topics, serving as an approximation for quark and gluon jets.
 We find that these results are consistent with our MDLA results, although the experimental uncertainties remain significant.

 Several aspects of our study could be further improved.
 First, a complete calculation of the KNO scaling functions for quark and gluon jets beyond the DLA approximation is still lacking.
 This is important because, although MDLA only incorporates energy conservation compared to DLA, it already introduces significant modifications.
+Moreover, describing the high-multiplicity tail observed by ATLAS~\cite{ATLAS:2019rqw}, where hadronic multiplicities exceed the average by a factor of 3 or more, would require detailed knowledge of hard jet constituents~\cite{Dokshitzer:2025owq}, which lies beyond both DLA and MDLA.
 A key issue to address beyond DLA is how to perform a direct calculation using the same jet definition (e.g., the anti-$k_t$ algorithm) employed in experiments.
 For inclusive multiplicity distributions, higher-order dijet cross sections are available~\cite{Currie:2017eqf}.
 In addition, the discrepancies between theoretical predictions and the measured mean multiplicities need to be resolved to achieve better agreement.
 One promising approach for high-precision calculations involves infrared-safe multiplicity definitions~\cite{Medves:2022ccw,Medves:2022uii}, although multiplicity distributions within this approach are yet to be studied.
 Notably, KNO scaling functions are infrared safe within both DLA and MDLA, and parton-level results have been used for comparisons with experimental data in this work (see also refs.~\cite{Dokshitzer:2025owq, Dokshitzer:2025fky}).
 At the same time, non-perturbative effects are observed in {\tt PYTHIA} simulations~\cite{Vertesi:2020utz, Duan:2025ngi}, highlighting the importance of clarifying the role of hadronization effects~\cite{Azimov:1984np,Kang:2023zdx}.
 Another promising avenue is to explore how studies of multiplicity distributions in quark and gluon jets can benefit from complementary methods of quark–gluon discrimination~\cite{Gallicchio:2011xq,Gallicchio:2012ez,Larkoski:2014pca,Gras:2017jty,Metodiev:2017vrx,Dreyer:2021hhr}.
 On the experimental side, more precise measurements are needed, and the $n_{ch}$ binning should be refined.

 \acknowledgments